Sieges of Tiberias (1742–1743): Prelude

-Soon after the 1738 Damascene petition, the imperial government ordered the governor of Damascus to suppress Zahir and his Galilee-based subordinates, supplying the governor with five mortars and a military expert to supplement his arsenal of field artillery.
-Specific instructions were given to destroy Zahir's fortifications in Tiberias, his brother Sa'd's in Deir Hanna, their cousin Muhammad al-Ali al-Zaydani's in Tarbikha or Tarshiha, and the forts at Jiddin and Suhmata, controlled respectively by their local subordinates Husayn al-Khaliq and Muhammad Nafi.
-Nevertheless, no action was carried out by the governor and Zahir continued operating as before.
+Soon after the 1738 Damascene petition, the imperial government ordered the governor of Damascus to suppress Daher and his Galilee-based subordinates, supplying the governor with five mortars and a military expert to supplement his arsenal of field artillery.
+Specific instructions were given to destroy Daher's fortifications in Tiberias, his brother Sa'd's in Deir Hanna, their cousin Muhammad al-Ali al-Zaydani's in Tarbikha or Tarshiha, and the forts at Jiddin and Suhmata, controlled respectively by their local subordinates Husayn al-Khaliq and Muhammad Nafi.
+Nevertheless, no action was carried out by the governor and Daher continued operating as before.
 He strengthened the fortifications of Tiberias, positioning four cannons, acquired from Europe, on a tower he built outside the town, and stocked up on provisions.
 He also continued raids into the Hauran and, in 1741, attacked the routes connecting Damascus with Palestine and Egypt.
 The governor of Damascus lodged complaints about these attacks to the imperial authorities.
-While previous imperial orders demanded Zahir "be punished", this time Constantinople explicitly called for Zahir's execution.
+While previous imperial orders demanded Daher "be punished", this time Constantinople explicitly called for Daher's execution.
 The government's plans were stalled as the governor was soon after dismissed from office.

-The new governor, Sulayman Pasha al-Azm, was tasked with carrying out the imperial order to eliminate Zahir.
+The new governor, Sulayman Pasha al-Azm, was tasked with carrying out the imperial order to eliminate Daher.
 Sulayman Pasha received more artillery pieces and demolition experts and equipment from Constantinople.
 He called on his subordinate governors, the sanjakbeys of Nablus, Jerusalem, and Gaza, as well as Bedouin tribes, to mobilize troops for the campaign.
-(Note: Among the Bedouins levied were Zahir's erstwhile allies, the Banu Saqr, who had since turned on Zahir for stemming their raids against the Galilee villages and roads under his control.
-During the late 1730s, the Banu Saqr had kidnapped Zahir's brother Salih and sent him to Damascus, where he was executed by the governor, and allied with the chiefs of the Nablus countryside to stave off Zahir's advances around Nazareth.)
+(Note: Among the Bedouins levied were Daher's erstwhile allies, the Banu Saqr, who had since turned on Daher for stemming their raids against the Galilee villages and roads under his control.
+During the late 1730s, the Banu Saqr had kidnapped Daher's brother Salih and sent him to Damascus, where he was executed by the governor, and allied with the chiefs of the Nablus countryside to stave off Daher's advances around Nazareth.)
 The governor of Sidon was also ordered to support the campaign.
-While the imperial orders urged Sulayman Pasha to eliminate Zahir and destroy his fortifications, he also had strict instructions not to infringe on Sidon's authority by harming the inhabitants or damaging the local economy, and to conclude the operation before the departure of the Hajj caravan.
+While the imperial orders urged Sulayman Pasha to eliminate Daher and destroy his fortifications, he also had strict instructions not to infringe on Sidon's authority by harming the inhabitants or damaging the local economy, and to conclude the operation before the departure of the Hajj caravan.